manubompella/thingShield/thingRelay-Shield/README.md

-# thingShield
+# thingRelay-Shield

-The Arduino shield is designed to be used for multiple use cases without redesigning the hardware.
+The Arduino shield is designed to be used for relay without redesigning the hardware.

 ## Platform Features